Maullín

 Maullín is Chilean town and commune in Llanquihue Province which is part of Los Lagos Region.
 The commune is located in at the outflow of Maullín River.

 History

-In 1674, there was a group of soldiers Basques in the present position of the commune.
-Which allowed early detection of movements of the attacks of internal and external enemies (mostly Dutchmen and Englishmen who entered through the Cape Horn).
-In 1787 was rebuilt the fort by Colonel Francisco Hurtado.
+In 1674, there was a group of Basque soldiers in the present location of the commune, which allowed early detection of movements of the attacks of internal and external enemies (mostly Dutchmen and Englishmen who entered through the Cape Horn).
+In 1787, the fort was rebuilt by Colonel Francisco Hurtado.

-During the Independence of Chile, follows a slow passage of many years, until a September 15, 1882, by Supreme Decree grants the rank of municipality.
+Following the Independence of Chile, the city developed slowly until September 15, 1882, when Supreme Decree granted the rank of municipality.

-But the fate of Maullín and dynamic economic would be arrested by increasing industrialization and the opening of the Panama Canal.
+The fate of Maullín and dynamic economic would be arrested by increasing industrialization and the opening of the Panama Canal.

 Into the early twentieth century, large ships arrived bringing manufactured goods from Europe.
-Until 1946 was a place where wood was exploited in large numbers, with numerous sawmills and docks on the river for shipping large cargo timber and by embancamiento sands at the mouth of rivers.
+Until 1946, wood was exploited in large numbers, with numerous sawmills and docks on the river for shipping large cargo timber and by embancamiento sands at the mouth of rivers.